tuanvucd/desktop/docs/setup.md

    A new directory should be created on your Mac.

-3. Go to `/mattermost-desktop...` directory and right-click on `Mattermost` package and select "Open"
+3. Go to `/mattermost-desktop...` directory and right-click on `GChat` package and select "Open"

    If you see a dialog to confirm the application, select "Open".

-   You should see a new application called **Mattermost Desktop** open.
+   You should see a new application called **GChat Desktop** open.

 ### Linux